-Add eggplant; stir until coated with oil.
-Add peppers; stir to combine.
+Add eggplant and stir until coated with oil.
+Add peppers and stir to combine.

-Cover and cook for 10 minutes, stirring occasionally to keep vegetables from sticking.
+Cover and cook for 10 minutes, stirring occasionally to keep the vegetables from sticking.

-Add tomatoes, zucchini, bay leaf, and herbs; mix well.
+Add tomatoes, zucchini, bay leaf, and herbs, and mix well.

 Cover and cook over low heat about 15 minutes, or until the eggplant is tender but not too soft.